South Sudanese Civil War: Peace talks and rebel split (2014–2015)

 The South Sudan Liberation Movement (flag above) joined the conflict on the side of the government.

-In January 2014, direct negotiations between both sides, as mediated by IGAD, the African Union the United Nations, China, the EU, the USA, the UK and Norway, began.
+In January 2014, direct negotiations between both sides, as mediated by IGAD, the African Union the United Nations, China, the EU, the US, the UK and Norway, began.
 South Sudanese troops retook Bor on 18 January and Malakal on 20 January.
 Government troops were assisted by Ugandan troops, against the wishes of IGAD who feared a wider regional conflict.
 Uganda announced they had joined the conflict in support of Kiir in January after previously denying it, having said the troops were only there to evacuate Ugandan nationals.
 On 23 January 2014, representatives of the Government of South Sudan and representatives of Riek Machar reached a ceasefire agreement in Ethiopia.

 Three days later both sides accused each other of breaking the ceasefire agreement.
 The rebels accused the government of attacking the town of Leer and other rebel held positions and that the attacks were an attempt to sabotage the second round of talks scheduled for later in February.
 The rebels threatened to boycott the second round talks, demanding the release of four remaining political prisoners and the withdrawal of Ugandan forces.
 On February 18, the rebels attacked the strategic government-controlled town of Malakal and later captured it.
 The government claimed to have recaptured the town on the 20 March, with the rebels claiming that they had only withdrawn to the southern portion of the town.
 In April, rebels claimed once again to have seized Bentiu and by 19 April South Sudan's army admitted to have "lost communication" with commanders battling in Unity state.
 The 2014 Bentiu massacre occurred on 15 April in Bentiu when more than 400 civilians were killed mostly along ethnic lines after rebels took control of the town.
 Machar claimed his forces were not responsible.
 A mosque, hospital, and church were targeted where civilians had sought refuge from the fighting.
 After the fall of Bentiu, Salva Kiir replaced army chief James Hoth Mai with Paul Malong Awan.